Install Icinga 2 on Ubuntu 16.04

 Icinga 2 is an open source network monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.

 Icinga 2 is scalable and extensible and it can monitor large, complex environments across multiple locations.
+Installing Icinga 2 on Ubuntu 16.04 is an easy task, follow our tutorial bellow and you should have it installed and configured in less then 15 min

 It supports Graphite and InfluxDB natively which thanks to a direct TCP connection, you can enjoy real-time performance graphing with little system load.